-Though there are significant limitations to current literature, valuable contributions have nevertheless emerged from the recent explosion of interest in these traditions, particularly in the last ten years.
-After all, the Buddha is widely accepted to have said that he only taught the relief of suffering, and the evidence is clear that the systematic implementation of symptom-oriented third-wave interventions such as MBSR, MBCT, ACT, and DBT has been effective in the relief of certain kinds of suffering.
+Though there are significant limitations in the literature, valuable contributions have nevertheless emerged from the recent explosion of interest in these traditions, particularly in the last ten years.
+After all, the Buddha is widely accepted to have said that he only ever taught the relief of suffering, and the evidence is clear that the systematic implementation of symptom-oriented third-wave interventions such as MBSR, MBCT, ACT, and DBT has been effective in the relief of certain kinds of suffering.
 Further, the confusion of traditions and their technical terms is understandable given the vast complexity of both the traditional practices and the problem of understanding human health and behavior.
-It is possible to find research (Pruitt & McCollum, 2010) which sufficiently reviews the traditional scope related to the intervention studied, and others (Dimidjian & Linehan, 2003; Garton-Gundling, 2017; Lee, 2017; Nilsson, 2013; Polanski, 2015; Wilson J. , 2014; Puhakka, 2015) who go so far as to cover the challenges or consequences of removing vipassanā technical terms from their full traditional context.
-But the majority of experimental research does not sufficiently specify the traditional context that informs the work, and the majority of researchers who do this sufficiently do not adequately locate the work in relation to technical terms within one tradition which may be antithetical to other commonly confused technical terms in another tradition.
+It is possible to find research (Pruitt & McCollum, 2010) which sufficiently reviews the traditional scope related to the intervention studied, and others (Dimidjian & Linehan, 2003; Garton-Gundling, 2017; Lee, 2017; Nilsson, 2013; Polanski, 2015; Wilson, 2014; Puhakka, 2015) who go so far as to cover the challenges or consequences of removing vipassanā technical terms from their full traditional context.
+But the majority of experimental research does not sufficiently specify the traditional context that informs the work, and the majority of researchers who do this sufficiently do not adequately locate the work in relation to technical terms within one tradition which may be antithetical to, or commonly confused with, technical terms in another tradition.

-Unfortunately, this evocative but exclusively constructivist focus on the subjective realm of clinical theory suggests a startlingly weak academic understanding of the traditional context of vipassanā and ignores the deepest aspect of the practice which is to reduce suffering by understanding the nature of suffering itself.
+Unfortunately, this focus on the subjective realm of clinical theory reveals weakness in academic understanding of the traditional context and practice of vipassanā which is to reduce suffering by understanding the nature of suffering itself.
 Shinzen Young (1994) describes this paradigmatic hurdle,

 The insights that come as a result of Vipassana are deeper and more general than those that are ordinarily encountered in psychotherapy.
 They deal with very broad issues that are multiply rather than singularly applicable.
 In science, a deep theory augers many specific applications.
 Out of a single fundamental breakthrough in science you may have dozens—or even thousands—of specific applications.
 So in the same way, the insights that come from Vipassana practice let us understand the very nature of personality itself, not just things about our own personality. (p.
 1)

-The very title of the Four Noble Truths given by the Buddha to describe the most essential part of the teaching in every tradition, suggest that the practice of vipassanā is rooted in the search for objective truth: that suffering is inherent in life; how suffering comes to be; how suffering comes to cease; and the instructions for the cessation of suffering.
-These four truths are taught to exist within the same fabric of reality of all natural phenomena such as gravity, the changing of the tides, the building and eroding of mountains, the passing of the weather, and are there to be verified by any living being possessing the capacity to give the experiment an honest trial (Goenka, 2012).
+The Four Noble Truths , given by the Buddha to describe the most essential part of the teaching in every tradition, suggests that the practice of vipassanā is rooted in the search for objective truth: 1) that suffering is inherent in life; 2) how suffering comes to be; 3) how suffering comes to cease; 4) and the instructions for the cessation of suffering.
+These four truths are taught to exist within the same fabric of reality of all other natural phenomena such as gravity, the changing of the tides, the building and eroding of mountains, and the passing of the weather.
+They are there to be verified by any living being possessing the capacity to give the experiment an honest trial (Goenka, 1987/2012).

-Though this ontological meta-inquiry into the nature of suffering originates within the framework of the body and mind, it is inseparable from an investigation into the most fundamental natural laws (Fleischman P. R., 2016).
-This perspective exists within each tradition but is rarely, if ever, taught or included in the literature.
-Therefore, if the dhamma is “the information state that guides but is not the same as the material universe” (Fleischman P. R., 2016, p. iv), then it is vital for both popular and scientific literature on vipassanā meditation to move beyond the basic, reductionistic paradigm of linear cause-and-effect and into a deeper ontological and paradigmatic critique about the nature of suffering within the full scope of the teachings.
+Though this ontological meta-inquiry into the nature of suffering originates within the framework of the body and mind, it is inseparable from an investigation into the most fundamental natural laws (Fleischman, 2016).
+This perspective exists within each tradition but is rarely, if ever, taught or included in contemporary scientific and psychological literature.
+Therefore, if the dhamma is “the information state that guides but is not the same as the material universe” (Fleischman, 2016, p. iv), then it is vital for both popular and scientific literature on vipassanā meditation to move beyond the basic, reductionistic paradigm of linear cause-and-effect and into a deeper ontological and paradigmatic critique about the nature of suffering within the full traditional scope of the teachings.
 That is, there is a need for researchers to attempt to replicate the Buddha’s findings within the full context of his experiment.

 Anālayo, B. (2003).
 Satipatṭhāna: The direct path to realization.
 Birmingham, UK: Windhorse Publications.